remibert/pycameresp/doc/FIRMWARE.md

 The build command must be used to get micropython source, patch source, build and install required tools.

-These scripts work on a linux debian 11 distribution, however they ask when running to install certain tools, so you will have to enter the super user password.
+The build.py script work on a Debian 11 distribution, however they ask when running to install certain tools, so you will have to enter the super user password.

 Help of this command :